 Yay, congratulations on being pregnant!
 You have probably been told multiple times in your pregnancy that being pregnant is a beautiful thing.
 I agree, pregnancy is truly a blessing, but there are also so many other emotions to describe it.

 During my first pregnancy, I spent a ton of time researching ways to prepare for labor and they really proved beneficial.
 Both of my pregnancies have gone really well and I think part of that is due to these 6 things!

 I do want to also say that sometimes things come up that we can not plan for.
 Your labor story might be completely different than mine.
 You might try these things and they might not work for you.
 I am just sharing what worked well for me during my two pregnancies.
 I know that I will definitely be doing them again and encouraging all my friends to also!

 I cannot say this enough.
 YOU NEED TO WORKOUT WHILE YOU ARE PREGNANT!
 At least 5 days a week you need to do something active.
 I know a lot of times throughout pregnancy we feel tired and lousy and the last thing we want to do is workout, but it will make you feel so much better in the long run!
 Having a strong heart and strong muscles will make pushing feel easier and in many cases go faster!

 I knew that labor was going to be very intense.
 As with any race or major physical event in life, I decided I needed to "train" for labor.
-I decided I would take those nine months to prepare my body.
+I decided I would take those nine months to prepare my body, and it paid off!

-There are many prenatal workouts that you can do.
+There are many prenatal workouts that you can choose from.
 Swimming and walking are great options!
 I bought a membership to Beachbody on Demand and loved it!
+I actually loved the program so much I became a coach.
 If you haven't heard of it, it is basically a "Netflix of workout programs".
-I highly recommend it!
+I highly recommend you trying it out!
 There are a couple of different programs they offer that are specifically designed for each trimester.